Boston University Housing System: Towers

 The Towers is one of the three Boston University dormitories traditionally intended for freshmen and sophomores, the others being Warren Towers and West Campus.
 The building comprises two towers, each nine floors high and linked at ground level by a single story structure housing common facilities.
 It is located on the eastern end of campus, next to Wheelock College of Education and Human Development and behind the Questrom School of Business.
 It appeared in the movie 21 as the dormitory which housed MIT student Ben Campbell (Jim Sturgess).

 Warren Towers

-Warren Towers, the largest dorm on campus, about 600 students in each of its three towers.
+Warren Towers is the largest dorm on campus, housing roughly 600 students in each of its three towers.
 Access to the building is via escalator to the fourth floor, where the building's dining hall and other amenities are located.
-The floors 5–18 are residential floors.
-The first three floors and basement house a University parking garage and street-level retail establishments.
+Floors 5–18 are residential floors.
+The first three floors and basement house a university parking garage and street-level retail establishments.

 Warren Towers is a mostly first-year student residence, though there is also significant retention of sophomores.
-The majority of rooms are identical double-occupancy floorplans, the exception being single rooms, the occasional quad, and the corner doubles.
-Corner doubles are almost twice the size of a standard double room and are coveted by those residents selecting housing in Warren.
+The majority of rooms are double-occupancy with identical floor plans.
+Additional room types include single-occupancy rooms, quadruple-occupancy rooms, and a second type of double-occupancy room with a floor plan that is almost twice the size of a standard double room.